 I watch couples walking hand in hand, little children pleading for candies, everyone dressed in their best attires, walking past me, casting curious glances—my dishevelled look bears my story, but now, I’ve run out of reasons to pretend anymore.
 The lines from a poem flash across my mind—

 Resigned to fate, I grab my coffee, only to find that a fly has fallen on it.
 The poor creature is struggling to lift itself out of the frothy edges of the fine Cappuccino, desperately attempting to raise its’ feeble limbs, but can’t.
 It keeps rising and slipping, almost in an alternate rhythm.
 It keeps trying but doesn’t give up.

 I am keeping an eye on it, more out of a sense of kinship than anything else—watching another helpless living being, who seems to be in the same predicament as I am.

 “It’s the struggle for survival, my friend.
 Who knows it better than you and me?“—I chuckle to myself.
 Watching it flailing its arms in desperation for the last few minutes, I know it’s just a matter of time before it will give up.
 I know.
 I’ve been there.

 I continue to watch again, following its’ every move, in silence.
 The temptation to play God is very strong in me, at this point.

 “Should I help?”
 I question my stance.

-A few seconds pass.
-This time, having had a second lease of life, my little friend dashes off, leaving me with my coffee mug and the last chance to ponder over my onward journey.
+Before I realise, my little friend dashes off, leaving me with my coffee mug and the last chance to ponder over my onward journey.